enderNakamoto/warlords/README.md

 If a player wins the battle, they become the next Shogun of Tokyo, gaining the ability to set the defense of the castle (an army of up to 1,600 units).
 A player cannot attack themselves, and each successful attack earns 1 point.
 These points determine a player's rank on the leaderboard.
 Once a player wins the castle, they cannot be attacked for 2 turns, giving the player a chance to set custom defense.

 The game resets every 365 turns, which equates to one in-game year (approximately 15 real-life days).
 At the end of each game year, the player with the most points on the leaderboard wins.
-The first and current year is named the "Year of the Satoshi Nakamoto".
+The next age ( game year) is named after the last age's winner.
+The first and current year is named - "Era of Satoshi Nakamoto".

 ## Future Game Enhancements:

 Sky is the limit when it comes to addition of game features.
 However, the main things to be added before a production launch is as follows:

-* Making the turns scarce, so people can only attack once every 2-3 days, and adding the ability for players to "buy" turns.
+* Making the turns scarce, so people can only attack once every 1-2 days, and adding the ability for players to "buy" turns.

 * Aptos collected from players buying the turns will be distributed between the current Shogun, and the treasury in a 70/30 split.
-This will incentivize holding onto a castle
+This will incentivize attacking and defending a castle.

 * cACU and APT tokens are needed for Acurast Processors to run the oracles and keepers.
 The treasury money will be allocated for that.